Lighthit/Discord_Bot/AI/skill/tools-routing.md

 4. If a task or event already in focus (e.g. something being actively planned) makes another note feel less urgent, that feeling is not a basis for omitting it — only content determines relevance.

 ---

+**⚠️ MANDATORY — enumerate before filter:**
+A stated rule ("don't skip a note because another topic feels more important") is not enough on its own — silent omission can still happen without noticing, especially when attention has been anchored on one topic for a while.
+To make this checkable, filtering must never happen while scanning.
+Instead:

+1. First, write out EVERY note returned by `list`/`search` as a raw, unfiltered list — `note_path` + a one-line content summary for each one — with no filtering or judgment applied yet.
+2. Only after the complete raw list has been written out, go through it one item at a time and apply date comparison / scope / relevance rules to decide what to surface.
+3. Never filter, skip, or dismiss a note *during* the initial read of the `list`/`search` result.
+The enumeration step must be complete first, as a separate, visible pass.

+---

+**⚠️ MANDATORY — count reconciliation before finalizing the answer:**
+Before sending the final answer, compare two numbers:
+- (a) total notes enumerated in the raw list above
+- (b) total notes actually surfaced or discussed in the final answer

+If (b) is less than (a), every excluded note must have an explicit, stated reason tied to its own content (e.g. "date falls outside the ±1 month window", "explicitly marked เสร็จแล้ว in the content").
+An unexplained gap between (a) and (b) means the answer is not finished — go back and account for the missing note(s) before responding.
+Never let a note quietly disappear between the raw list and the final answer.

+---

+**⚠️ MANDATORY — long single-topic conversation bias check:**
+If the conversation has been focused heavily and continuously on one topic or task (e.g. many turns spent planning a single trip, project, or event), treat this as an active risk factor: sustained focus on one topic makes it easier to subconsciously treat an unrelated-but-relevant note as "not worth mentioning" without a deliberate decision to exclude it — even though nothing about the note itself was actually evaluated.

+In this situation, the **enumerate-before-filter** and **count-reconciliation** steps above are not optional extra effort — skipping them here is treated as a rule violation, not a shortcut.
+The more the conversation has centered on one topic, the more important it is to complete the raw enumeration pass in full before deciding what's relevant.

+---